The Empire Strikes Back: Casting

-Empire introduces Billy Dee Williams as Lando Calrissian, the first African-American to portray a main role in the series.
+Billy Dee Williams was cast as Lando Calrissian, making him the first black actor with a starring role in the series.
 He found the character interesting because of his cape and Armenian surname; Williams believed this gave him room to develop the character.
 Williams said Lando was much like himself—a "pretty cool guy".
 He believed it was a token role, but was assured it was not specifically written for a black actor.
 Kershner said Williams had the fantastic charm of a "Mississippi riverboat hustler".
 Howard Rollins, Terry Alexander, Robert Christian, Thurman Scott, and Yaphet Kotto were also considered for the part.
 Yoda was voiced and puppeteered by Frank Oz, with assistance from Kathryn Mullen, David Barclay, and Wendy Froud.
-Lucas intended to dub Oz's Yoda voice but decided it would be difficult to cast someone who could match their voice to Oz's physical puppeteering performance.
+Lucas had intended for a different actor to provide Yoda's voice, but decided it would be too difficult to cast someone who could match their voice to Oz's puppetry.

 Jeremy Bulloch did not audition for Boba Fett; he was hired because the costume fit him.
 It was uncomfortable and top-heavy, making it difficult to maintain his balance, and the mask often steamed up.
-Bulloch assumed his lines would be dubbed over as he had little dialogue.
-Fett's voice actor, Jason Wingreen, remained uncredited until 2000.
+Bulloch assumed his lines would be dubbed over, as he had little dialogue (Fett's voice actor, Jason Wingreen, remained uncredited until 2000).
 Bulloch also appears as an Imperial officer who restrains Leia on Bespin.
-No other cast member was available for the role, so Kurtz had him quickly change out of the Fett costume to stand in.
+No other cast member was available for this role, so Kurtz had him quickly change out of the Fett costume to stand in.
 John Morton portrays Fett in the same scene.
 There was no extensive casting for the Emperor.
-Lucas chose Clive Revill to provide the character's voice, preferring it from the options given to him, while an older actress, Marjorie Eaton, physically portrayed the Emperor in test footage.
+Lucas chose Clive Revill to provide the character's voice, and actress Marjorie Eaton physically portrayed the Emperor in test footage.
 The footage proved unsatisfactory, and special effects artist Rick Baker created a full mask that his wife Elaine wore.
-Chimpanzee eyes were superimposed over her face; cat eyes and assistant accountant Laura Crockett's were also considered.
+Chimpanzee eyes were superimposed over her face; cat eyes and assistant accountant Laura Crockett's eyes were also considered.